redhat-developer/vscode-openshift-tools/README.md

 The OpenShift Toolkit extension provides multiple views to the user once it is launched.

-1. `Application Explorer View`: Showcases the cluster connected to and the resources present in the cluster.
+1. **Application Explorer View**: Showcases the cluster connected to and the resources present in the cluster.
 The cluster URL, Project, Deployment and Deployment Configs are shown in the tree view.

-2. `Components View`: Displays the components created and also the actions associated with the component based on the state in which it is( running or stopped).
+2. **Components View**: Displays the components created and also the actions associated with the component based on the state in which it is( running or stopped).
 Allows user to create components from local workspace or directly from git repository.

-3. `Devfile Registries View`: Contains the [Default Devfile Registry](https://registry.devfile.io/viewer) to browse and create components from the devfile stacks provided.
+3. **Devfile Registries View**: Contains the [Default Devfile Registry](https://registry.devfile.io/viewer) to browse and create components from the devfile stacks provided.
 Users can their own custom registry to the view and create components.

-4. `Debug Sessions View`: Once the debug session is active, the associate component is displayed in this view.
+4. **Debug Sessions View**: Once the debug session is active, the associate component is displayed in this view.

-### Provision new OpenShift Cluster
+## Provision new OpenShift Cluster

 The extension provides users with multiple ways to provision an instance of OpenShift to get started.
-Click on `Add OpenShif Cluster` which opens webview to select the way to get connected with a new OpenShift instance.
+Click on _Add OpenShift Cluster_ which opens webview to select the way to get connected with a new OpenShift instance.

-#### `Red Hat OpenShift Developer Sandbox`
+1. **Red Hat OpenShift Developer Sandbox**

 The extension allows users free access to the [Developer Sandbox for Red Hat OpenShift](https://developers.redhat.com/developer-sandbox/get-started).
 From `Add Cluster View`, users can provision and connect to dev sandbox instance using the guided workflow.
 The sandbox provides you with a private OpenShift environment in a shared, multi-tenant OpenShift cluster that is pre-configured with a set of developer tools.

-#### `Local instance of OpenShift`
+2. **Local instance of OpenShift**

 The extension allows the developers to provision a local instance of OpenShift cluster using the guided workfflow from the extension.
 It runs [OpenShift Local](https://crc.dev/crc/) which provides a single node local OpenShift 4.x cluster.

-Please follow this [guide](README.crc-workflow.md) to understand the guided workflow to provision OpenShift locally.
+- Please follow this [guide](README.crc-workflow.md) to understand the guided workflow to provision OpenShift locally.

-`
-#### `Provision Hybrid Cloud`
+3. **Provision Hybrid Cloud**

 To install OpenShift Container Platform 4 in the public cloud, in your datacenter or on your laptop please visit [Red Hat Hybrid Cloud console](https://console.redhat.com/openshift/create).
 Here are different scenarios to try OpenShift: